RustyDiamond/Shibbunde-Ashupathri/README.md

 # Shibbunde-Ashupathri
+# CHECK PULL REQUESTS, SEE WHAT'S CHANGED UNDER "FILES CHANGED"  AND MERGE TO MAIN.

 Code assumes that database shibbunde ashupathri already exists.\
 Func to add record and display all.\
 We need funcs to delete,update,display in specific order.\